nihalzp/cartogram-web/doc/addmap/addmap.md

 **Important:** Before you finish, you should make sure that all of the region names are spelled correctly before you finish.
 If you notice that a region's name is misspelled, simply correct its spelling.
 Please note that after you initialize your map in the next step, you *cannot* correct spelling errors.
 Please double check the spelling of all the map region names before moving on to the next step.

-When you're finished creating your CSV file, you should save it in `CARTOGRAM_DATA_DIR`.
+When you're finished creating your CSV file, you should save it in `cartogram-docker/cartogram-web/data`.

-## Initializing Your Map

-Before creating a new map, you should create a Git branch to contain your work.
-Open a Terminal window and navigate to the `internal/` directory of the repository.
-Then, run

-    $ git checkout -b add-my-map-name

-replacing `my-map-name` with the name of your map, with no spaces.

-**You should never add maps or make other changes on the default `master` branch!** You can confirm the branch you are currently on by running `git status`.

 From here on, you will be making use of the Add Map Wizard.
-Before you can use this wizard to initialize your new map, you must enter the Python virtual environment used by the go-cart.io website code.
+Before you can use this wizard to initialize your new map, you must start the Docker containers for the go-cart.io website.
 To do this, run

-    $ source ./setupenv.sh
+    $ cd cartogram-docker/

-Your command prompt should change to indicate the you are in the virtual environment:

-    (venv) $
+    $ docker-compose up

 Now you can run the Add Map Wizard.
 You will need to pick a name for your map to be used by the website code (this is different from the user-friendly name seen by website users).
 This name **must not** include spaces, hyphens, underscores, or any punctuation.
 Below are some example names for your reference: